Fenrir12/mcgill-ai/README.md

 [I, H1, H2, H3, ..., Hn, O].

 This custom implementation contains many parmeters to tweak performances of  the network and add capacities.
 At its core, the network is initialized with following capacities :
--Learning Rate = 0.1,
+- Learning Rate = 0.1,
--Batch Size = 10,
+- Batch Size = 10,
--Number of epochs for learning = 10,
+- Number of epochs for learning = 10,
--Activation function of hidden layers  = 'sigmoid', -Activation function of output layers='sigmoid',
+- Activation function of hidden layers  = 'sigmoid',
+- Activation function of output layers='sigmoid',
--Cost function used for gradient descent='Squared euclidean distance', -Regularization method for learning ='dropout', -Dropout rate = 0.2,
+- Cost function used for gradient descent='Squared euclidean distance',
+- Regularization method for learning ='dropout',
+- Dropout rate = 0.2,
--Momentum = 1
+- Momentum = 1

 Class definition:
  '''Initializes weight matrices with respect to specified number of neurons